rwblickhan/11ty-rwblickhan.org/logs/books-2022.md

 37. *The Death and Life of Great American Cities*, Jane Jacobs
 38. *The Lathe of Heaven*, Ursula K. Le Guin
 39. *The Bright Ages: A New History of Medieval Europe*, Matthew Gabriele & David M. Perry
+40. *The Invaders: How Humans and Their Dogs Drove Neanderthals to Extinction*, Pat Shipman